Cancer (mythology): Role in mythology

 Note: the following is a summarized version of the mythological context; in addition, please note that there are several variants for many of the myths, depending on the work consulted.

-Zeus, king of the Olympian gods, lay with the mortal Alcmene and gave birth to Heracles.
+Zeus, king of the Olympian Gods, lay with the mortal Alcmene and gave birth to Heracles.
 Zeus' wife, the goddess Hera, jealous of her consort's infidelity, turned her spite on the child and attempted to cause him death or suffering on several occasions throughout his life.

 Heracles reached adulthood and married the princess Megara, with whom he had several children.
 Hera provoked a fit of madness in Heracles, during which the young greek murdered his wife and children.
-The sibyl of the Delphi oracle ordered as penance the performance of ten labors ordered by his cousin Eurystheus, king of Argolid.
+The sibyl of the Delphi Oracle ordered as penance the performance of ten labors ordered by his cousin Eurystheus, king of Argolid.

 These ten labors plus two additional ones, as Eurystheus considered two of the initial ones invalid because they could not be completed without help, formed the so-called twelve labors of Heracles.
 The second of these consisted of killing the Hydra of Lerna, a monster in the form of a multi-headed serpent, which inhabited the lagoon near the city.

 Once he reached the swamp, Heracles confronted the Hydra.
 He tried to cut off the heads of the beast but for every one he cut off, two more grew.
-While the two were fighting, Hera sent Carcinos, a giant crab that also lived in the area, to help the beast.
+While the two were fighting, Hera sent Carcinus, a giant crab that also lived in the area, to help the beast.
 The crab attacked Heracles' feet with its claws to throw him off so that the Hydra could kill him; however, the enraged Greek hero crushed it with his heel in response and continued the battle.

 With the help of Iolaos, his nephew, he found a way to defeat the monster by applying fire to the severed necks before new heads could grow; thus, Heracles was able to finish off the Hydra.
 He buried the main head, still hissing as it was immortal, under a large rock near the road from Lerna to Elaeus.
 In addition, he cut the beast open so that the tips of his arrows could be soaked in its internal fluids, and from then on any wound caused by them would be fatal.

 This work was one of those considered invalid by Eurystheus, since Heracles received the help of his nephew to carry it to completion.

 Catasterism

 A catasterism is the account of the transformation of a character in Greek mythology into a star or constellation.
-According to the myth, Hera, grateful for Carcinos' valiant but unsuccessful effort, placed him in the sky creating the constellation of Cancer in the Zodiac.
+According to the myth, Hera, grateful for Carcinus' valiant but unsuccessful effort, placed him in the sky creating the constellation of Cancer in the Zodiac.
 He was placed next to the Lion, the figure placed by Zeus in commemoration of the death of the Lion of Nemea at the hands of his son Heracles in the first of his labors.

 Variants of the myth

-Like the figure of the Hydra, Carcinos has several variants depending on what the author of the version includes in his text:
+Like the figure of the Hydra, Carcinus has several variants depending on what the author of the version includes in his text: